AliceWamuyu/dsc-phase-1-project/README.md

 ### Methods

-This project uses Exploratory Data Analysis including finding correlation between variable and grouping by genres
+This project uses Exploratory Data Analysis including finding correlation between variables and grouping by genres

 ### Results
 Most studios produce Drama movies as seen in the frequency table below.